Six Flags St. Louis: Fright Fest

 Fright Fest was introduced in 1988 as "Fright Nights", which ran until Fright Nights V in 1992.
 In 1993, the event became Fright Fest under the ownership of Time Warner, who wanted each Six Flags park's Halloween event to use the same name for branding purposes.
 The event runs from mid to late September through Halloween and typically features several haunted attractions and scare zones, as well as live entertainment.
 Fright Fest celebrated its 30th anniversary in 2018.

 Fright Fest was replaced with HALLOWFEST in 2020 in response to the COVID-19 pandemic.
 Park capacity was reduced to 25% of its normal capacity and all haunted houses, scare zones, and shows were replaced with outdoor, socially distanced alternatives.

 Holiday in the Park

 A holiday event was introduced in 2016 which features several themed areas as well as live entertainment.
 The event extended the park's operating season by two months for the first time in its history.
 It did not return in 2022.

 Holiday Square and Cosmic Sleigh Ride

 For the 2022 season, Holiday in the Park was replaced by Cosmic Sleigh Ride & Holiday Square.

-Cinco de Mayo Celebration

-A new Event, Cinco de Mayo Celebration, began for the 2023 season.
-According to Six flags, "Tacos, margaritas, music, and coasters all in one place for Cinco de Mayo weekend!"
+After 2021 season, Holiday in the Park was reimagined and rebranded as "Holiday Square" heavily toning down the operation, but still including the core elements of lights, entertainment, characters and treats.
+It was paired alongside a drive through lights show, run by World of Illumination.